a-sardorbek/JavaFX-desktop-crm/README.md

 # In Controller package you can see all of my servie classes

-# I DataBaseCOnnect package.
+# In DataBaseCOnnect package.
 DbConnect class used to connect to derby embedded database.